madetech/handbook/roles/README.md

  - [Senior Software Engineer](senior_software_engineer.md) – also looking for strong AWS experience for a [full stack role in Bristol](senior_software_engineer_with_aws.md)
  - [Lead Software Engineer](lead_software_engineer.md)

 You may have also seen that we have people in Tech Lead and Tech Architect roles.
-These are hats worn by appropriate Senior 1 and 2s.
+These are hats worn by Senior and Lead Engineers.

 ### Delivery